“The Point of Life is Happiness” – The Dalai Lama

 But when they do achieve these things, happiness is fleeting at best.

-And then they’re off, chasing the next bright and shiny thing that they believe will make them happy.
-This constant chasing of happiness through external things or achievements is doomed to failure because happiness doesnt come from outside.
+And then they’re off, chasing the next bright, shiny object that they believe will make them happy.
+This constant chasing of happiness through external things or achievements is doomed to failure because happiness doesn’t come from outside.

 Happiness is an inside job